 That’s a nice bonus in the winter.
 It’s a huge advantage in the summer when you use them to replace loud window air conditioners or even central air.

 Are you tired of that one room in the house always staying too cold in the winter?
 Do you want better comfort while using less energy?
 If you’re ready to give your home an HVAC upgrade, call or email Snowflake Air today.
-Starting with a free consultation, we’ll help you decide if ductless heating and cooling is the right solution for your Eagle, ID home.
+Starting with a free consultation, we’ll help you decide if installing a mini split in your Eagle, ID home is the right solution for you, your family, and your budget.